Equality, diversity and inclusion

 - Advance HE Diversifying Leadership Programme - offering opportunities for BAME colleagues in academic and professional roles, to take their first steps into a leadership role.
 Our third cohort finished the course in January 2021

-- Development and launch of an online ‘Report and Support’ system which enables students and staff to anonymously report or seek advice
+- Review and development in partnership with the Students’ Union to launch our online ‘Speak Out’ system which enables students and staff to anonymously report or seek advice